hashicorp/terraform-provider-assert/README.md

 # Terraform Provider: Assert

-The Assert provider is a provider for Terraform that allows you to assert values in your Terraform configuration to ensure that they meet certain criteria.
+The Assert provider is a Terraform provider that lets you verify values in your Terraform configuration to make sure they meet specific criteria.
+The provider only contains functions to assert values, and does not manage any resources.

 ## Documentation, questions and discussions